google/WebFundamentals/src/content/en/fundamentals/instant-and-offline/offline-storage-pwa/index.md

 for built in support.

 * Although [ideas](https://github.com/slightlyoff/async-local-storage) for
-async LS have been kicked around in the past, current focus is on getting [IndexedDB 2.0](https://w3c.github.io/IndexedDB/) in a good state.
+async LocalStorage have been kicked around in the past, current focus is on getting [IndexedDB 2.0](https://w3c.github.io/IndexedDB/) in a good state.

 * The [writable-files](https://github.com/WICG/writable-files) proposal may